 - Pour honey mixture over oat mixture and stir until the liquid is incorporated.

 - Spread on prepared baking sheet and bake for 25-30 minutes, stirring every 10 minutes, until nicely browned.

 - Cool sheet pan on rack, stir granola, and store in airtight container or ziplock bag.

 If you are looking for a gluten-free recipe, make sure your oat package confirms that the oats are completely gluten-free.
 Oats themselves are, but some commercially produced oats can be contaminated by being processed in a facility that also processes wheat.

-Granola can be stored for at least a couple of weeks at room temperature in a sealed container.
+Granola can be stored for 3 weeks at room temperature in a sealed container.